Ikotab (Nicorandil)

 Primary Uses

-Ikotab is used to treat chronic stable angina pectoris, which is chest pain or discomfort caused by coronary heart disease.
+Ikotab is primarily used to treat chronic stable angina pectoris.

 How It Works

-This medicine works by widening your blood vessels and increasing the blood supply to your heart muscle, which helps reduce chest pain.
+Ikotab works by widening blood vessels and increasing blood flow to the heart muscle.

 How to Take Ikotab